Tina-Uzoh/deliveroo-delivery-performance-analysis/README.md

 ## 📈 Model Performance

-- Logistic Regression: Baseline model used for comparison
+- **Logistic Regression** served as the baseline model for comparison
-- Random Forest: Delivered improved predictive performance
+- **Random Forest** showed stronger predictive performance by capturing non-linear patterns in the data
-- XGBoost: Achieved the strongest overall performance
+- **XGBoost** delivered the best overall performance, making it the most effective model for identifying late deliveries

 ---